-- D: Faithful participation and effort, but inability to grasp the most important essentials of the course - F: Failure to meet student learning outcomes or cases of Plagiarism.
+D: Faithful participation and effort, but inability to grasp the most important essentials of the course

+F: Failure to meet student learning outcomes or cases of Plagiarism.

 Any student who receives an "F" for a required course in the curriculum will be required to repeat the course to graduate.
-When a student has repeated such a course, both the original grade of "F" and the subsequent grade will be recorded on the transcript and will be factored into the overall student GPA.
+When a student has repeated such a course, the original grade will be changed to a "NG."
+The repeated course grade will be recorded on the transcript and will be factored into the overall student GPA.
 Students repeating a course must pay full tuition.

-- INCOMPLETE indicates the student signed a contract to complete work with the parameters in the incomplete policy.
+- I INCOMPLETE indicates the student signed a contract to complete work with the parameters in the incomplete policy.
 If the work is not completed by the expiration date the "I" will become a permanent "F".
-A permanent "I" is only assigned by a vote of the Academic Affairs Committee to students who cannot continue in a course because of serious illness or military deployment (see incomplete policy). - IP INCOMPLETE PASS indicates that work is in progress typically limited to a student thesis - P Pass; students may so designate additional elective courses, with permission of the Professor.
-A "P" has no effect on a student's GPA - WITHDRAWN indicates a student withdrew from a course after the add/drop period by making a petition to the Registrar.
+A permanent "I" is only assigned by a vote of the Academic Affairs Committee to students who cannot continue in a course because of serious illness or military deployment (see incomplete policy). - IP INCOMPLETE PASS indicates that work is in progress typically limited to a student thesis - NG No Grade indicates a student took the class previously.
+The grade indicates the student took the class twice and the second grade replaces the first one. - P Pass; students may so designate additional elective courses, with permission of the Professor.
+A "P" has no effect on a student's GPA. - W WITHDRAWN indicates a student withdrew from a course after the add/drop period by making a petition to the Registrar.
 The Registrar will contact the professor to determine the date the student last attended class and will report that date to Financial Aid Coordinator.